Meet Our Team

 Chandra Perez, PsyD

-Chandra Perez, PsyD, is a psychologist resident at Eugene Center for Anxiety and Stress.
+Chandra Perez, PsyD, is a licensed psychologist at Eugene Center for Anxiety and Stress.
 Dr. Perez was a Licensed Clinical Psychologist and Licensed Clinical Professional Counselor in Montana for twelve years before moving to Oregon.
 She completed her bachelor’s and master’s degrees in psychology at Montana State University-Billings and her Doctoral degree in clinical psychology at the Arizona School of Professional Psychology (Argosy) in Phoenix.
 Dr. Perez completed her internship and initial residency at Colorado West Regional Mental Health Center in Grand Junction, Colorado.
 She completed rotations in community mental health therapy, crisis intervention, inpatient psychiatric hospitalization, and psychological assessment.
 During and following her residency, Dr. Perez was the director of an alternative school mental health unit.
 She relocated to Montana to be close to family and began working at the Yellowstone Boys and Girls Ranch (YBGR) as a clinical program manager.
 During her ten years with YBGR, Dr. Perez supervised in-training practitioners, provided therapy services, provided psychological assessment services, and served as the clinical director.
 Dr. Perez spent the next two years completing psychological assessments through a non-profit mental health agency in Billings, Montana.
 She assessed a diverse clientele for a variety of referral sources including psychotherapists, psychiatrists, primary care physicians, bariatric surgeons, neurosurgeons, pain management clinics, the court system, child protective services, and disability services.
 Dr. Perez has extensive experience working with clients who struggle with anxiety, depression, trauma and attachment issues, ADHD, autism spectrum disorder, and behavior disorders.
 Her theoretical approach includes Cognitive Behavior Therapy (CBT); Attachment, Regulation, and Competency (ARC); and Dialectical Behavior Therapy (DBT).
 Dr. Perez trained with the Beck Institute and is a member of the National Register of Health Service Psychologists.

 Hannah Lukas, PsyD